 - Medicines, such as aspirin or other NSAIDs, codeine, morphine, x-ray dye, some anesthesia medicines, and alcohol

 Urticaria pigmentosa is most common in children.
 It can also occur in adults.

-The face may also get red quickly (flushed).
+The face may also get red quickly.

-In severe cases, the following symptoms may occur:
+In severe cases, these symptoms may occur:

 - Skin biopsy to look for a higher number of mast cells

 - Blood tests for blood cell counts and blood tryptase levels (tryptase is an enzyme found in mast cells)

-The main problems are discomfort from itching, and concern about the appearance of the spots.
+The main problems are discomfort from itching and concern about the appearance of the spots.
 Other problems such as diarrhea and fainting are rare.

 Insect stings may also cause a bad allergic reaction in people with urticaria pigmentosa.
 Ask your provider if you should carry an epinephrine kit to use if you get a bee sting.